 Cast iron skillet with meatballs, basil, next to parmesan and wine.

-More Ways to Serve Vegetarian Meatballs
+More Ways to Serve Meatless Meatballs

 You can also use these meatballs to make a meatball sub – the best with a high-quality baguette.
 Or turn them into meatball sliders.
+Make a meatball flatbread pizza (and add burrata to make dreams come true).
+Mix and match and enjoy the heck outta them!

 Vegetarian meatballs on plate with fork, cut open next to glass.